 For a free legal consultation, call (337) 777-7777

 If you were a victim of personal injury, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.
-A car accident lawyer from the Laborde Earles Law Firm can evaluate your case to determine if you have grounds for a claim.
-We will gather evidence, calculate your economic and non-economic damages, and help you fight for the maximum compensation.
+A personal injury attorney from our firm can evaluate your case to determine if you have grounds for a claim.